marcusoftnet/marcusoftnet.github.io/_posts/2016-09-14-that-will-not-work-here-and-toyota-kata-mindset.md

 > You are correct that the extra paperwork and the first-piece inspection requirements are the obstacles for achieving a smaller lot size.
 Thank you for pointing that out

 Beautiful start of a coaching conversation.
-The problem is noticed and he gets a Thank you for finding it.
+The problem is noticed and he gets a "Thank you" for finding it.
 Love it!

-> However, the fact that we want to reduce the lot sizes is not optional no open for discussing, because it moves us closer to our vision of a one-by-one flow.
+> However, the fact that we want to reduce the lot sizes is not optional nor open for discussing, because it moves us closer to our vision of a one-by-one flow.

 Now this is very interesting.
 Notice how this made-up-manager, schooled in Toyota thinking refers back to the overarching vision of the company; one-by-one flow.
 This is the reason we are talking about this problem in the first place.
 In fact, it's the only reason we **see** this problem, since in larger batch sizes we would probably not even notice it.